-I made my own version of polvoron using my favorite crackers and added some chopped nuts to make it crunchier.
-This recipe is absolutely delicious and affordable that everybody will surely enjoy!
+I made my own version of polvoron using my favorite crackers, and I added some chopped nuts to make it crunchier.
+This recipe is absolutely delicious and affordable.
+Everybody will surely enjoy it!

 - 1/2 cup white sugar